-In order to comply with Federal and State regulations for urban storm water, a Drainage Impact Study (DIS) will be required for all development and redevelopment projects that require demolition or complete removal of existing structures or impervious surfaces at a site and replacement with new development.
+In order to comply with Federal and State regulations for urban storm water, a Drainage Impact Study (DIS) will be required for all development projects sited on an area 2.0 acres or greater in size, and redevelopment projects that require demolition or complete removal of existing structures or impervious surfaces at a site on 2.0 acres or greater in size and replacement with new development.
 Maintenance activities such as top-layer grinding and repavement are not considered redevelopment.
 Interior remodeling projects are also not considered to be redevelopment.
 Utility trenches in streets are not considered redevelopment unless more than fifty (50) percent of the street width is removed and re-paved.
-Two (2) copies of the required Drainage Impact Study of the proposed development and surrounding affected areas must be submitted to the City of Hammond.
+One (1) printed copy and one (1) electronic copy of the required Drainage Impact Study of the proposed development and surrounding affected areas must be submitted to the

+City of Hammond.
 The development will not be approved until the Drainage Impact Study has been reviewed and approved by the City of Hammond.

-- A. Exemptions: The following development activities shall be exempted from the requirements of preparing a Drainage Impact Study, but must comply with the DIS prepared for the subdivision: - (1) Residential lots of less than one-half (0.5) acres within subdivisions approved on or before the date this UDC is adopted by the City Council. - (2) All lots in duly authorized subdivisions created with a DIS. - (3) Development in which the area of impervious surface does not exceed twenty (20) percent of the development area at the point of discharge from the site.
+- A. Exemptions: The following development activities shall be exempted from the requirements of preparing a Drainage Impact Study, but must comply with the DIS prepared for the subdivision: - (1) Residential lots of less than 2.0 acres in size. - (2) All lots in duly authorized subdivisions created with a DIS. - (3) Development in which the area of impervious surface does not exceed twenty (20) percent of the development area at the point of discharge from the site.
 The total impervious area shall include all buildings, driveways, sidewalks, streets, parking lots, lakes, ponds, etc. All undeveloped open space, common area, etc. must be clearly identified. - (4) Additions or modifications to existing developments which result in no more than a ten (10) percent increase in existing impervious area and which have existing public storm drainage facilities designed to accommodate runoff from the existing site. - B. Waivers: Developers may request that the Planning Commission approve a waiver of the Drainage Impact Study.
 If such a request is granted, the Planning Commission will provide written approval.
 A copy of the waiver authorization shall be forwarded to the City Planner, and no detailed Drainage Impact Study shall be required for the development.
 A waiver must be requested in writing and contain sufficient information regarding the specific details of the proposed development.
-A waiver shall be considered for approval provided:

-- (1) The proposed development results in no more than a ten (10) percent increase in the ten (10) year pre-development peak discharge at the point of discharge from the development site. - (2) The site is located within existing developed areas, which are served by a network of public storm drainage facilities, which were designed to accommodate runoff from the development site.
+A waiver shall be considered for approval provided: - (1) The proposed development results in no more than a ten (10) percent increase in the ten (10) year pre-development peak discharge at the point of discharge from the development site. - (2) The site is located within existing developed areas, which are served by a network of public storm drainage facilities, which were designed to accommodate runoff from the development site.